JAY1820/Sahayak/README.md

 ## Development Guidelines
 - Collect and arrange code in a structured manner.
 - Implement proper error handling and security measures.

+## How to start the project
+- Clone the repository
+- Run `npm install` to install all the dependencies
+- Run `npm start` to start the project
+- Open `http://localhost:5173/` in your browser to view the project